vekatze/neut/book/src/terms.md

 ### Semantics

 Anonymous functions are compiled into three-word closures.
-For more, please see [How to Execute Types](./how-to-execute-types.md#advanced-function-types).
+For more, please see [On Executing Types](./on-executing-types.md#advanced-function-types).

 When `=>>` is used, the closure uses destination-passing style when applied.
 The same destination-passing scheme is used for `->>` as well.
 The source-level calling syntax remains the usual one, but the caller passes the result destination to the callee.